bruvellu/cephalic-furrow/3-text/furrow.md

 **b**, Characteristics of the individual components of the model based on particles connected by springs.
 The drawings exemplify the initial and final states for each component.
 **c**, Energy equation with a stretching and a bending component, and the dimensionless bending rigidity.
 Stress-free rod length ($L_o$), total energy per unit length ($W_T$), stretching energy per unit length ($W_s$), bending energy per unit length ($W_b$), stretching rigidity ($K_s$), bending rigidity ($K_b$), preferred spring length ($ds_o$), current spring length ($ds$), preferred curvature ($\kappa_o$), current curvature ($\kappa$), semi-major embryonic axis ($L$).
 **d**, Plots showing the energy dynamics across iterations in a typical simulation run.
 The total energy goes down to equilibrium.
 The bending energy increases drastically reaching a peak (blue dashed line) that diminishes gradually with the iterations.
 Energy values are normalized by the initial total energy.
 The number of folds stabilizes when the bending energy peaks but the fold depth continues to increase until the last iteration (pink dashed line).
 **e**, Mutant parameter sweep without mitotic domains (no cephalic furrow).
 The heatmap shows the average number of ectopic folds for different bending rigidities and percentages of germ band extension.
 Ectopic folding frequency increases with lower bending rigidities (softer tissue) and with greater values of germ band extension.
 Outlined in white is the baseline condition with neither mitotic domains nor germ band but only ground level noise (i), and the germ band only condition with higher number of folding events (ii).
+Representative simulations are shown below.
 **f**, Mutant parameter sweep with mitotic domains (no cephalic furrow).
 The phase diagram shows an increase in number of folds in relation to **e**.
 The addition of mitotic domains induces the formation of ectopic folds even without germ band extension (iii).
+Representative simulations are shown below.
 **g**, Quantification of ectopic folding to evaluate the effectiveness of the cephalic furrow.
 The top row shows a control simulating a cephalic furrow mutant condition with mitotic domains and germ band extension.
 The middle row shows an active cephalic furrow invagination with mitotic domains forming at the same time without delay.
 The bottom row shows the cephalic furrow with a delay in mitotic domain formation ($t_{MD}=5$). $t_{MD}=1$ corresponds to 10^5^ computational timesteps.
 **h**, Representative simulations in **g** at 0 and 20% germ band extension.
 ](figures/Fig3.jpg){#fig:model width=100%}